 cd /opt sudo wget https://download-installer.cdn.mozilla.net/pub/firefox/releases/57.0/linux-x86_64/en-US/firefox-57.0.tar.bz2 sudo tar xfj firefox-57.0.tar.bz2

 Start Firefox 57 from the CLI:

-In order to create a quick launch icon in your desktop applications menu, issue the following commands in terminal:
+In order to create a quick launch icon in your desktop applications menu, issue the following commands in the terminal:

 Congratulations!
 You have successfully installed Firefox Quantum.
-Thanks for using this tutorial for installing Firefox Quantum web browser on Ubuntu 16.04 LTS (Xenial Xerus) system.
+Thanks for using this tutorial for installing the Firefox Quantum web browser on Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you to check the official Firefox website.